Gym-Bro/GymBro-api/README.md

 and select the gym-bro project (you must requiere access to the project, see contact info)

+8. In the functions/package.json file, make sure that the script "serve" is like follow in the next operative systems:

+Windows:
+"serve": "nodemon --watch src --exec \"npm run build && firebase emulators:start\" --signal SIGTERM"

+Linux:
+"serve": "nodemon --watch src --exec 'npm run build && firebase emulators:start' --signal SIGTERM",

+9. If you have windows OS, install Java and make sure that the Path configuration has it's bin files.

 ## Running firebase locally:

 Running firebase emulators will allow you to run all the nest js app into the firebase functions, so you can use all the firebase services as the main infrastructure for this project.